brunobva/exercise/README.md

 `make destroy`
     You will destroy with Terraform destroy command all the resources created.

-Just to make sure everything will run properly, please run this command at root folder (before git clone):
+Just to make sure everything will run properly, please run this command at root folder (after git clone):

 `source set-vars.sh`